thejasvibr/bat_beamshapes/docs/source/index.rst

 Package installation
 ~~~~~~~~~~~~~~~~~~~~

+`pip installation` : Install the latest stable version with :code:`pip install beamshapes`

-Install from the `GitHub repo <https://github.com/thejasvibr/bat_beamshapes>`_ directly by cloning and
+`Local installation` : Install from the `GitHub repo <https://github.com/thejasvibr/bat_beamshapes>`_ directly by cloning and
 following the instructions in the README.